Khatt Foundation: Organization

 The foundation started with the goal of "modernising the image of Arabic design by making it contemporary and innovative, particularly in the field of bilingual typography," referring to typography that works with both Arabic and Latin scripts together.

 One of the initiatives to this end is "Typographic Matchmaking", which pairs designers of different backgrounds together.
-The first of these matches, between the Slovakian typographer Peter Bilak and Lebanese typographer Kristyan Sarkis, led to the creation of the TPTQ Arabic type foundry specializing in unified Arabic-Latin fonts.
+The first of these matches, between the Slovakian type designer Peter Bilak and Lebanese type designer Kristyan Sarkis, led to the creation of the TPTQ Arabic type foundry specializing in unified Arabic-Latin fonts.
 One of the products of this initiative was the multiscript Qandus typeface for Latin, Arabic, and Neo-Tifinagh scripts, based on the calligraphy of Muhammad Bin Al-Qasim al-Qundusi.

 In 2007, the Khatt Foundation partnered with Mediamatic to creat the El Hema project, an imagined "Arabic HEMA" department store.

 Its other activities include coordinating and sponsoring projects, organizing conferences and forums, and publishing books and content on Arabic typography and design.